wendellbruno/simple_dropdown_select_list/README.md

 <br>

-# 🚀 Exemple for use 🚀
+# 🚀 Example for use 🚀
 ```jsx
 import { SelectList } from 'react_native_simple_dropdown_select_list';
 import { useTheme } from 'styled-components/native';